I wasn’t kind today.

 This guy wasn’t.

 I was strolling along, dutifully making the first of my twice daily calls to my 93-year-old mother, when the man asked what I was doing.
-Since my promise was still about me, I smiled and said that I was taking a walk and talking to my mother, and then wished him a happy new year.
+Since my promise was still about me, I responded with a smile, saying that I was taking a walk and talking to my mother.

 It was when he blocked my path, asking a million questions as if he were someone that I answered to, questions like, “what are you doing on my floor, do you live in the building, where do you REALLY belong – and on and on and on” – that my New York Italian came out, and she’s not so pretty.

-Meanwhile, during his interrogation, I’ve got my mother on the other end of the line, and she’s questioning me too, “Glor, what’s happening?
+Meanwhile, during his interrogation, I’ve still got my mother on the other end of the line, and now she’s questioning me too, “Glor, what’s happening?
 This sounds dangerous.
 You better get out of there.”

 I answered her, and right in front of the man who was blocking my way, “Mom, it’s okay.
-It’s just some elderly macho guy, he can’t hurt me.”
+It’s just some elderly macho man that doesn’t like to see other people happy, he can’t hurt me.”

 “Glor,” she screamed hysterically, “it’s those types that go the easy way.
 Get out of there before he gets a gun and blows your head off.”